 Coordinating Care with the Nursing Home

-Nursing home residents and family members are often worried about eviction from the facility.
+Colorado nursing home residents and family members are often worried about eviction from the facility.
 This issue can arise when the demand for space in nursing homes outweighs the number of vacancies.
-However, there are only six reasons nursing homes may evict a resident:
+However, there are only six reasons Colorado nursing homes may evict a resident:

 - The resident is a risk to others’ safety